 1. Consider Your Industry

 Hands down, we first need to consider your industry when customizing your chart of accounts.
 For example, a nonprofit is going to have a completely different chart of accounts as a construction company.
 And a construction company is going to be different from a retail business.
 So, when you consider your industry, I want you to think about what accounts are necessary for you to operate.
 Nonprofits need a restricted funds account.
 Construction companies usually need accounts to help properly account for the percentage of completion accounting method.
 Retail businesses usually need inventory accounts.
 So, in your industry, what accounts are a requirement when customizing your QuickBooks Online chart of accounts?

 2. Identify Your Departments (or Your Segments of Operations)

-If you are thinking, “I don’t have any departments”, bare with me.
+If you are thinking, “I don’t have any departments”, bear with me.
 This applies to you too.

 In every business, there are different segments of operations or different buckets of things to work about when running a business.
 Usually, you’ll be able to notice these most based on the types of expenses you have.
 What general administrative tasks do you have?
 Do you have a sales department or is that even a big area of your business?
 Do you consider sales a part of your marketing?
 Do you have a lot of technology to manage?
 What about your facilities?
 Do you have rent, utilities, maintenance, etc?
 I want you to determine these buckets of your business.
 I’d love to see you come up with about 5 and no more than 10.
 My Chart of Accounts Template can definitely help you with this.